Code-Institute-Submissions/CI-MS1-Portishead-Website/README.md

 # [Portishead (Band) Website](https://kieran-murray-code.github.io/CI-MS1-Portishead-Website/)

 This is a project website for the UK band Portishead.
-The project aims to develop a modern mobile first website for the band for long time fans as well new fans just discovering thier music to find out information on the bands music and tour dates and band memebers.
+The project aims to develop a modern mobile first website for the band for long time fans as well new fans just discovering their music to find out information on the bands music and tour dates and band members.

 ## UX: